THUHoloLab/TextureDeblur/README.txt

+Matlab code for the paper

+J. Wu, H. Chen, X. Liu, L. Cao, X. Peng, and G. Jin, "Unsupervised texture reconstruction method using bidirectional similarity function for 3-D measurements," Optics Communications 439, 85-93 (2019).

-This matlab code is used for eliminating artifacts like blurring, ghosting and color discontinuity in texture image of 3-D measurements.
+It is used for eliminating artifacts like blurring, ghosting and color discontinuity in texture image of 3-D measurements.

 1. Run the start, the algorithm will be unsupervised performed and generate optimized texture images saved in '.\image'.